lasselukkari/aWOT/README.md

 ```

 ### Reducing memory usage
-If you need to reduce the memory consumption add `#define LOW_SRAM_MCU` before you import the library.
+If you need to reduce the memory consumption add `#define LOW_MEMORY_MCU` before you import the library.
 This will reduce the size of a few internal buffers.
 Normally this is only used for the smallest AVR boards but it can be enabled for others if needed.

 Also use the `P` macro to place any strings in to the program memory instead of wasting the precious RAM.